RSE-Sheffield/GPUComputing.github.io/education/sheffield_onedaycuda/lab02.md

 ## Viewing the Images using X Forwarding ##

-Assuming you started your ssh session with the `–X` argument (in the Putty configurations), you can use X forwarding to view the image using the `viewinput.py` and `viewoutput.py` python files provided.
+Assuming you started your ssh session with the `–X` argument (in the Putty configurations), you can use X forwarding to view the image using the `display` command.
 You will need to ensure that you have an X server running on your local machine (see [Getting started with qwiklabs](../qwiklabs)).
 E.g.

-    python viewinput.py
+    display imagename.ppm

 {: .center}
 ![XMing](\static\img\cuda\xming.png)